HIKING & PLACES TO SEE

 Get outside during your visit and check out these awesome places!

-There are a couple of neat places to explore around Lechler Lake, but most of our hiking trails rest in an area called the Prayer Tree Maze.
+We have several hiking trails in an area called The Prayer Tree Maze.
 Located just north of the Johnson Lodge is a walking path into the woods.
 Follow it for 5-10 minutes and you'll reach something so special to the history of Hidden Acres: The Prayer Tree Cross

 Up until a few years ago, this carved wooden cross was a giant old oak tree.
 Around this tree in the late 1970s, a group of people looking to start a camp prayed over the land, asking God if this might be the place to purchase.
 And here we are over 40 years later!
 The giant oak was dying in the late 2010s, so it was carved down into the Prayer Tree Cross you see today.

 Keep heading deeper into the Prayer Tree Maze and you'll reach Jonathan's Treehouse.
 This special cabin, mostly used as a campout spot during our summer camps, features a unique design and a stunning lookout over the nearby ravine.
 It was built in memory of a former camper, Jonathan Hintz, who passed away in a motorcycle accident.

 If you find yourself near Lechler Lake, check out Ben's Trail.
 Built in memory of Ben Peterson, a young man who loved creation and conservation, Ben's Trail is a park-quality trail that begins just past the blob deck, across the lake dam.
 Phase 1 has been completed and will take you through the woods to the Prayer Tree Cross.
 Expect to walk up and down ravines and across small creeks.